programmfabrik/easydb-documentation/content/releases/older/_index.en.md

 * Improvements for JSON Importer
 * First version for sorting of custom-data-types available
-* New code documentation: Alphabetical index of used classes in easydb5.
-Is currently still under construction > [Preview](https://programmfabrik.github.io/easydb-code-documentation)
 * New github repository for easydb plugin examples > [easydb-plugin-examples](https://github.com/programmfabrik/easydb-plugin-examples)

 ### Server